 rysherma'at' indiana 'dot' edu

-Personal Preferences: I love groups and meetings, so I generally prefer group projects over solitary work.
+Personal Preferences: I love work groups and meetings, so I generally prefer group projects over solitary work.
 I enjoy experiencing nature (especially near, on, or in the water), modern art and design, strategy games, museums, and media of all forms.
 I exist on a steady diet of magazines, including The Economist, Popular Science, Wired, Motor Trend, and a variety of video game publications.
-I also love great conversation, eclectic food and going on zany adventures, so if you are interested in any of the above, please feel encouraged to strike up a conversation with me.
+I also love great conversation, eclectic food, and travel, so if you are interested in any of the above, please feel encouraged to strike up a conversation with me.